 Young girls and single moms are usually the unsuspecting victims of common scams.
 Unfortunately, people with bad intentions quickly gain trust.
 Every year there are approximately 100 murders, 16 000 abductions, and thousands of rapes conducted by online predators.

 How to be safe when dating online

 What dating services can do to help reduce dangers

-The first step that they can take is making the sign-up process more difficult.
-As it currently stands, all you need is an e-mail address to sign up for a lot of these free dating websites.
+The first step they can take is to make the sign-up process more difficult.
+You only need an e-mail address to sign up for many of these free dating websites.
 Facebook.com has taken fake profiles very seriously, and sometimes they require an official form of ID to verify you are who you are.
-This is the step that dating websites need to take in the future.
+It is the step that dating websites need to take in the future.

-Dating sites that require a monthly fee requires more detailed information from anyone signing up, although you still have no guarantee that the information provided is accurate.
+Dating sites that require a monthly fee requires more detailed information from anyone signing up.
+However, you still have no guarantee that the information provided is accurate.
 It might be safer to make use of paid-for sites because of this.
-(Examples are: Match.com, Zoosk, eHarmony, Chemistry.com, Our Time)
+(Examples are: Match.com, Zoosk, eHarmony, Chemistry.com, and Our Time)